Youpu-Chen/Youpu-Chen/README.md

-- 👋 Hi, I’m @Youpu-Chen
+- 👋 Hi, Welcome to @Youpu-Chen's Github homepage.
-- 👀 I’m interested in Bioinformatics, and other applications to solve biology problems
+- 👀 Interested in Computational biology, Genetics, etc.
-- 🌱 I’m currently a graduate student at Shanghai, China.
+- 🌱 FDU <- FAFU
-- 📫 How to reach me: otis.hongpu@gmail.com
+- 📫 E-mail: otis.hongpu@gmail.com

 <!---
 Youpu-Chen/Youpu-Chen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.